 URAN: The nervous system likes to learn to function in patterns, and to be more efficient.
 Like, how many times do you think about how you hold your spoon when you eat?
 You only learn, you know, when you were a kid to hold the spoon.
 You’d never think about that again.
 So, the same thing happens once you actually have an injury and it’s not treated properly, let’s say for the first six weeks – three months.
 Now, your body’s going to try to fix it; if it cannot fix it, it’s going to start adapting to the change so it actually creates a specific pathway, a way of communication and using the body.
 But it’s a dysfunctional way – it’s a dysfunctional pattern.
 So, most of the time, the best way to explain this is that it is not just a “hardware” problem, it’s not just a tissue problem.
 It could also be a “software” problem, a problem with how your nervous system is actually communicating, how it’s using those muscles.
 So, therefore, you have to look at bodies as one unit from the two different perspectives like software and hardware.
 When you actually treat both of those at the same time, then you have the result.

-SHAUNA: Sharing an example of one of my shoulder clients: she was treated previously at the clinic here, for what it sounds like was probably a frozen shoulder.
+SHAUNA: Sharing an example of one of my chronic shoulder pain after dislocation clients: she was treated previously at the clinic here, for what it sounds like was probably a frozen shoulder.
 She came very, very late stage.
 So, she had had 3 shockwave treatments and it worked really well for her.
 So, she felt like she was starting to get some symptoms on her right side and she came in immediately.
 I guess my spidey senses kind of started going because we know that with frozen shoulder the literature’s very scarce into truly knowing the pathophysiology of the condition.
 So, she was a woman, which was one of the comorbidities associated with frozen shoulder.

 As I started taking her case history I asked “are you by chance diabetic?”
 She said “Yes.”